 The partnerships to conduct monitoring between EPA, USGS, state agencies, District of Columbia and non-profit partners continue to be successful in carrying out the non-tidal and tidal monitoring network programs.
-The CBP oversees the tidal and nontidal monitoring networks, which are used to (1) assess in tidal waters relative to established water quality standards and (2) measure nitrogen, phosphorus and sediment in the watershed to help determine if practices are reducing loads to the Bay and in the watershed.
+The CBP oversees the tidal and nontidal monitoring networks, which are used to (1) assess water quality status in the tidal waters relative to established water quality standards and (2) measure nitrogen, phosphorus, and sediment in the watershed to help determine if practices are reducing loads to the Bay and in the watershed.
 The tidal monitoring network is a cooperative effort between EPA, Maryland and Virginia, and includes over 150 sites.
 The watershed monitoring is a partnership between USGS, EPA and all seven Bay watershed jurisdictions, and includes 123 sites.
-For both networks, data assurance and management are overseen by CBP office QA and data management specialists.
-The CBP networks will be continued but associated gaps needed to be addressed (see next section).
+For both networks, data assurance and management are overseen by CBP office Quality Assurance (QA) and data management specialists.
+The CBP networks will be continued but associated gaps need to be addressed (see next section).

-In addition to the CBP networks, monitoring done by local entities, citizens groups, government agencies in selected areas supporting new data streams and interpretation algorithms.
-The Chesapeake Monitoring Cooperative manages data from Citizen Science monitoring and other alternative, high integrity monitoring sources (e.g. Maryland Department of the Environment) referred to as nontraditional partners.
+In addition to the CBP networks, monitoring is done by local entities, community groups, and government agencies in selected areas supporting new data streams and interpretation algorithms.
+The Chesapeake Monitoring Cooperative (CMC) manages data from Community Science monitoring and other alternative, high integrity monitoring sources (e.g., Maryland Department of the Environment) referred to as nontraditional partners.
 That combination of resources represents enhanced capacity for assessing Bay health.
-The maturation of the Chesapeake Monitoring Cooperative has demonstrated the utility and the importance of citizen science and alternative monitoring data.
-Investments in citizen science have helped generate new data streams that can support enhanced analyses of Bay health and reduce the uncertainties of present assessments.
-In 2019, all partner jurisdictions signed the Citizen Science data use MOU.
-Going forward, the jurisdictions and EPA need to include approved citizen science data available into water quality standards attainment assessments, thus enhancing CBP capacity and filling data gaps in space and time left by shortfalls of the long-term tidal water quality monitoring program.
+The maturation of the CMC has demonstrated the utility and the importance of community science and alternative monitoring data.
+Investments in community science have helped generate new data streams that can support enhanced analyses of Bay health and reduce the uncertainties of present assessments.
+In 2019, all partner jurisdictions signed the Community Science data use Memorandum of Understanding (MOU).
+Going forward, the jurisdictions and EPA need to include approved community science data available into water quality standards attainment assessments, thus enhancing CBP capacity and filling data gaps in space and time left by shortfalls of the long-term tidal water quality monitoring program.

 Work continues across the partnership to assess the ability to use remotely sensed data in several applications including monitoring of SAV, wetlands, and forest buffers.
-There are also initiatives in place by others in the Bay community that use the historical satellite record to quantify changes in temporal and spatial distribution events (such as algal blooms or turbidity.
+There are also initiatives in place by others in the Bay community that use the historical satellite record to quantify changes in temporal and spatial distribution events (such as algal blooms or turbidity).

 A 2019-2020 GIT funded pilot project has demonstrated the success of real-time vertical water column profilers that can improve our annual assessment of Bay hypoxia using advanced, smaller, cost-effective sensors.
-These methods offer considerations for revising the traditional data collection approach and process to improve Bay monitoring especially in the open water of the mainstem Bay which has historically been a limitation to fixed-site, vertical, real-time measurement operations.
+These methods offer considerations for revising the traditional data collection approach and process to improve Bay monitoring.
+This is especially relevant in the open water of the mainstem Bay which has historically been limited to fixed-site, vertical, real-time measurement operations.
 Applying such technology can improve the accuracy of analysis and offers a new opportunity to assess all dissolved oxygen criteria for the first time in a more cost-effective monitoring portfolio.